StefanJohnsen/WavefrontOBJ/README.md

 Details and terms of this license can be found at: https://www.gnu.org/licenses/gpl-3.0.html<br><br>
 For those who require the freedom to operate without the constraints of the GPL,<br>
 a commercial license can be obtained by contacting the author at stefan.johnsen@outlook.com

+### Need a Wavefront Material Template Library (MTL) parser?
+*When working with Wavefront OBJ files, having a robust Wavefront Material Template Library (MTL) parser can greatly enhance your workflow.
+WavefrontOBJ is designed to complement and work seamlessly with the [WavefrontMTL](https://github.com/StefanJohnsen/WavefrontMTL) repository.*

 ## Solution comments